 Test water parameters and perform a small water change if necessary.

-Improper maintenance can also shock fish.
+Improper water changes can also shock your fish.
 Read this guide on why guppies die after water changes and how to avoid common mistakes.

 High Water Temperature